- The average cost of car insurance in West Virginia is $2,415 a year or $201 per month, based on our data analysis.

 Other factors that can affect rates include the number of uninsured drivers, the cost of repairs and medical bills and the crime rate in the city.

-Find below the average annual car insurance cost for drivers in some of West Virginia’s major cities.
+Below, you’ll see the average annual car insurance cost of major cities in West Virginia.

 Select your city below to see the insurance company and its average full coverage rates.